0xdps/fake-db-generator/README.md

 - 🗄️ **Multi-Database** - MySQL, PostgreSQL, and SQLite support

-- 🔗 **Relationships** - Foreign key and referential data support**Schemer** is a Python tool that allows you to generate database tables and populate them with realistic fake data based on a provided JSON schema.
+- 🔗 **Relationships** - Foreign key and referential data support**Fakestack** is a Python tool that allows you to generate database tables and populate them with realistic fake data based on a provided JSON schema.
 It provides a simple command-line interface to quickly create and populate database tables without the need for manual schema definition.- Populate tables with realistic fake data using Faker

 - ⚡ **Fast Setup** - Create and populate databases in seconds